amit-davidson/LibraDB/README.md

 LibraDB is a simple, persistent key/value store written in pure Go.
 The project aims to provide a working yet simple example of a working database.
 If you're interested in databases, I encourage you to start here.

+This database accompanies  my [blog post](https://betterprogramming.pub/build-a-nosql-database-from-the-scratch-in-1000-lines-of-code-8ed1c15ed924) on how to write a database from scratch.

 ## Installing

 To start using LibraDB, install Go and run `go get`: